 Data limitations in measuring intergenerational elasticity

 An estimate of intergenerational elasticity is only as good as the underlying data on which it is based.
-Ideally, the intergenerational elasticity would be measured in terms of the parents’ and children’s permanent income (expected long-term average income), since permanent income has the strongest impact on consumption and the closest link to well-being.
-In recent years, much has been written about the potential biases arising from the use of imperfect data.
+Ideally, the intergenerational elasticity would be measured in terms of the parents’ and children's permanent income (expected long-term average income), since permanent income has the strongest impact on consumption and the closest link to well-being.
+Much has been written about the potential biases arising from the use of imperfect data.
 The sources of estimation biases are measurement error in the recording of parental income and the sensitivity of estimates to the lifecycle .

-Measurement error can lead to underestimates in the intergenerational elasticity of children’s income with respect to parents’ income.
+Measurement error can lead to underestimates of the intergenerational elasticity of children's income with respect to parents’ income.
 Early research on intergenerational persistence was based on survey datasets that often yielded error-ridden measures of income.
 Even when the survey income data were accurate, these measures were only weak predictors of long-term income, which is the variable of real interest.
 Simulations show that using a single year of earnings data can underestimate intergenerational persistence by 50% .
 Two solutions have emerged.

 One is to average fathers’ earnings over several periods to better approximate permanent income and to reduce the influence of measurement error.

 A second solution is to use administrative data from tax records.
 Tax records have the dual advantage of being accurate records of income, assuming that tax evasion is not widespread, and being available over a longer period, so that lifetime income can be better approximated.
 So far these sources have been primarily exploited for the Nordic countries, Canada, and, very recently, the US.
 It is worth noting that all the recent contributions in the top journals on intergenerational mobility have been based on administrative data of this type, although its use is not always uncontentious as demonstrated by the criticismsof estimates based on US data in .